joakimsahlstrom/twyn/README.md

 * Collection modifications
 *
 * @PostConstruct annotated methods
-* Typed map should check keytype in annotation against return value of method
+* Typed map should check keytype in annotation against return value of method (can it?)
+* Improve error message for bad array mappings